blah

 06/12/09: Starting to trim this site up a little.
 I have an ingenious plan

 for N64 controllers.
-All i can say right now is that if you have a worn out
+All i can say right now is that if you have an original controller with a worn

 23/07/07:Ok, so one night i suddenly got the urge to check out a Nintendo 64

 emulator.
 I don't know why.
-Back when they were new, i was busy earning a
+Of course back when they were new, i was busy earning a

 living (I'm more from the Atari 2600 generation although we never had that